Why should I study this subject?

 How will I be assessed?

-The majority of your assessment is based on two exam papers sat at the end of your course, but this qualification does also include a non-exam assessment (NEA) which is worth 30% of your final mark.
+The exam board for Film Studies is Eduqas and the majority of your assessment is based on two exam papers sat at the end of your course.
+However, this qualification does also include a non-exam assessment (NEA) which is worth 30% of your final mark.

 Paper 1: Key Developments in US Film